 That evening, Querdilion and the doctor go to the castle again.
 Querdilion sees the Reich Master Forester, Count Hans von Hackelnberg, dining with his guests in the great hall.
 The Count is a throwback to a barbaric age – a ferocious, giant, bearded man.
-The bird-women are brought in trussed up on platters and the Count invites his guests to ‘do what they will’.
+Servants bring the bird-women in trussed up on platters and the Count invites his guests to ‘do what they will’.
 Then he changes his mind and suggests they join him first to see another spectacle.

 Querdilion is left in the forest and told he will be shot on sight.
 He examines the barrier surrounding the forest.
 Seeing that the Bohlen rays kill anything that goes near the barrier, he plans to tunnel under it.
-He returns to the doctor’s house, hoping for help or to steal tools, but is driven off.
+He returns to the doctor’s house, hoping for help or to steal tools, but the doctor orders him driven off.

 Back in the forest, Querdilion meets a bird-woman.
 She tells him that she is English and that her name is Kit.
 The Nazis gave her to the Count after she ran away from a re-education camp for those refusing Nazi dogma.
-She explains how the women are hunted for sport, but not killed.
-Querdilion though as a ‘criminal’ is in mortal danger.
+She explains how the Count hunts the women for sport, but doesn’t kill them.
+Querdilion though, as a ‘criminal’, is in mortal danger.